General OPT Application FAQs

 CAN I TAKE MY OWN PHOTOS AND CUT THEM DOWN TO PASSPORT SIZE OR USE PHOTOS FROM WHEN I APPLIED FOR MY VISA BEFORE?

-The passport photos must have been taken within the last 30 days.
 Taking your own photos is not recommended; Walgreens, CVS pharmacy, fedex/Kinko’s and many other retail stores in town can make passport-sized photos for you.

-MORE INFORMATION ABOUT E-VERIFY
+QUESTIONS ABOUT ABOUT E-VERIFY

 • How do I find E-Verify employers?